 Given that vertical video is typically only used on social media, you may wish to consider vertical video when trying to target a younger audience.
 Snapchat and “Stories” are generally targeted towards younger users, though not exclusively.

-If your aim is to make a video feel natural, then you probably won’t achieve it in this format.
-Vertical videos might make sense on smartphones for short clips, but for anything other than a light-hearted introductory video without much in the way of details, it leaves people disorientated and expecting more.
+If your aim is to make a video feel natural, then you probably won't achieve it in this format.
+Vertical videos might make sense on smartphones for short clips, but anything other than a light-hearted introductory video without much in the way of details leaves people disorientated and expecting more.

 It might also feel rushed and hastily put together.